-This diverse branch focuses on bringing the community together from babies through to seniors and everyone in between.
+This diverse branch delivers a broad range of services and manages key facilities in order to bring the community together and enhance community wellbeing.
 The Branch is comprised of the Community Development team, Subiaco Museum and Subiaco Library.
 These services incorporate youth, public art, community safety and crime prevention, disability, social inclusion, seniors, cultural diversity and volunteers.
 The main activities of the branch include:

-- Administering and awarding community development grants and partnerships - Developing and implementing the City's Disability Access and Inclusion Plan - Coordinate volunteering opportunities throughout the City - Coordinating the sunset@subi concerts and other civic and community events such as A Day, Remembrance Day and NAIDOC Week celebrations

-- Developing and implementing child and family friendly programs, coordinating the Subiaco Voice of Youth (SVY) and Subiaco Kids Crew (SKC) - Providing events and activities to provide Seniors living in the City the opportunity to stay connected with each other - Providing a free, high quality seven days-a week Library service offering a range of activities and programmes that complement a diverse collection of both online and hardcopy resources - Subiaco Museum, which records and shares the social history of the Subiaco area - Administering, organising and running the City's annual Tim Winton Awards, Shaun Tan Awards and Photographic Awards - Hosting writers and artist evenings for the local community at Subiaco Library, as well as a range of events for children - Organising the Library's Housebound Delivery Service - Maintaining and updating exhibitions and displays in the Museum - Maintain and conserving the Museum's collection of over 12,000 items - Maintaining and developing public art in the City - Working with community organisations to share information and support activities that enhance community wellbeing
+- Providing a free, high quality seven days-a week Library service offering a range of activities and programmes that complement a diverse collection of both online and hardcopy resources - Operating the Subiaco Museum which records and shares the social history of the Subiaco area and maintains a collection of over 12,000 items - Administering and awarding community development grants and partnerships - Developing and implementing the City's Disability Access and Inclusion Plan - Coordinating volunteering opportunities throughout the City - Coordinating the sunset@subi concerts and other civic and community events such as ANZAC Day, Remembrance Day and NAIDOC Week celebrations - Developing and implementing child and family friendly programs, coordinating the Subiaco Voice of Youth (SVY) and Subiaco Kids Crew (SKC) - Providing events and activities to Seniors living in the City the opportunity to stay connected with each other - Administering, organising and running the City's annual Tim Winton Awards, Shaun Tan Awards and Photographic Awards - Hosting writers and artist evenings for the local community at Subiaco Library, as well as a range of events for children - Organising the Library's Housebound Delivery Service to extend the Library's resources to people who are unable to access the library in person - Working with community organisations to share information and support activities that enhance community wellbeing